 Elasticsearch

 Elasticsearch is a search engine based on the Lucene library.
-It can be used as an upstream resource in your Turbine data applications using the records
+It can be used as an upstream resource in your Turbine streaming apps using the records function to a select type in an index.

 Meroxa supports self-hosted and Elastic Cloud instances of Elasticsearch.